pbs-assess/git-course/README.md

 	  git fetch cgrandin                <Fetch changes that cgrandin has made>
 	  git merge cgrandin/master         <Merge the fetched changes with your local repository>
 	  git merge c<TAB>                  <This will auto-complete the above command (if unique)>
+      git push                          <Remember to push after doing a merge, then check the Network Graph>

+Other useful commands are:

+      git help <command>                <Open a help page in your browser for the command>

+      git s -sb                         <View status of the repository in very concise form>
+      git s -u                          <Show all untracked files, not just directories>

 	  git rm --cached FILENAME          <Remove FILENAME from the git repo, but not from local directory>
 	  git rm FILENAME                   <Remove FILENAME from the git repo AND from local directory>